Navigation is a very important element for any website because it’s how your visitors finds vital information and discovers your message.

 See more with our guide to money pages.

-We’re taking a mention to these items in this “quick improvements” because they can be a great way to teach your visitors how to navigate your website and seek out the best information.
+We’re taking a mention of these items in this quick improvements because they can be a great way to teach your visitors how to navigate your website and seek out the best information.
 The silo pages collect the work you want them to see, does great in search engines, and lets the visitor explore a wide variety of content from a single page versus having to dig through category lists and sub-pages.

 Overall, consider using one or two silo pages such as a “start here” or “the best of” to see if it aids in creating an intuitive experience of navigation for your visitors; if it doesn’t add much than go ahead and drop it from the list.

 Navigation, as you can tell, is quite complex considering the user experience and sales funnel but these tweaks can be done in a short amount of time.
-We suggest you examine each of these main elements of navigation and make the necessary updates so you don’t miss out on the important conversions.
+We suggest you examine each of these main elements of navigation and make the necessary affiliate website improvements so you don’t miss out on the important conversions.

 What forms of navigation do you like the best?
 How are you showing related items?
 Are you using silo pages in your design?
 Share a comment and share the post!